 The Pendulum method measures the frictional resistance between a rubber slider mounted on the end of a pendulum arm and the test surface.
 The pendulum consists of an arm that rotates about a spindle attached to a vertical support pillar.
 At the other end of the arm is a mass (shaped like a foot) fitted with a spring-loaded rubber slider.
 The pendulum is locked into a horizontal position and then released so that it strikes the sample surface over a set distance with a constant velocity and energy.
 The pendulum continues its arc past the strike path and the height of the forward swing is determined by the energy lost due to friction when in contact with the sample surface.
 A pointer is pushed along by the pendulum and records the height of the swing.
 A reading is recorded from the scale and recorded as the British Pendulum Number (BPN) or Skid Resistance Values (SRV).

-Want to learn more?
+Want to learn more about slip testing?
 See our full technical article here.

 A guide to slip resistance recommendations for location types *